citusdata/citus_docs/cloud/security.rst

 The PostgreSQL documentation has more detailed information about types of privileges you can `GRANT on database objects <https://www.postgresql.org/docs/current/static/sql-grant.html#SQL-GRANT-DESCRIPTION-OBJECTS>`_.

+Citus Cloud also supports :ref:`rls` for greater control in a multi-tenant environment.

 Granting Privileges in Bulk
 ---------------------------